The Labour Group holds elections for officers and regional representatives every year.

 Labour appointments to LGA member structures

-Labour Group appointments to LGA member structures are reviewed each year by the elected group officers.
+Labour Group appointments to LGA member structures are reviewed each year in July by the elected group officers.

 Appointments are made to: